mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 environments for running applications.
 Docker uses LXC containers, cgroups and other Linux kernel features to isolate processes from the host operating system [@www-containers-anatomy].
-A fine-grained management of available resources like fileststems and networks is possible for Docker *containers*.
+A fine-grained management of available resources like filesystems and networks is possible for Docker *containers*.

 Docker instantiates containers from *images*.
 Image definitions are stored in plaintext *Dockerfiles*.
-Dockerfile is a recipe that describe steps required to build a minimal filesystem required to run the desired application.
+Dockerfile is a recipe that describes steps required to build a minimal filesystem required to run the desired application.
 An online service, called DockerHub[^foot-docker-hub], can be used to publish and share Docker images.